Role Based Access Control

 Standard access to view and respond to assigned alerts with basic remediation actions, excluding data deletion and archiving.

-Lightbeam offers a range of predefined roles, each with a designated scope and specific access capabilities.
-Some roles come with fixed access, while others allow customization by users with the Platform Admin role.
+LightBeam offers a range of predefined roles, each with a designated scope and specific access capabilities.
+Some roles come with fixed access, while others allow customisation by users with the Platform Admin role.

 Understanding Access Types